-- I. It is the policy of Pennsylvania Health and Wellness[®] that panniculectomy is considered medically necessary when meeting all of the following indications: - A. Panniculus hangs below the level of the pubis, documented by photographs; - B. Medical records and photographs document at least one of the following chronic and persistent complications that remains refractory to appropriate therapy for at least 3 months.
+- I. It is the policy of PA Health and Wellness® (PHW) that panniculectomy is considered medically necessary when meeting all of the following indications: - A. Panniculus hangs below the level of the pubis, documented by photographs; - B. Medical records and photographs document at least one of the following chronic and persistent complications that remains refractory to appropriate therapy for at least three months.
 Appropriate medical therapy includes topical antifungals, topical and/or systemic corticosteroids, and/or local or systemic antibiotics, in addition to good hygiene practices; - 1.
 Non-healing ulceration under panniculus; - 2.
 Chronic maceration or necrosis of overhanging skin folds; - 3.
 Recurrent or persistent skin infection under panniculus; - 4.
-Intertriginous dermatitis or cellulitis or panniculitis; - C. Panniculectomy is expected to restore normal function or improve functional deficit; - D. If panniculus is due to significant weight loss, there must be evidence that a stable weight has been maintained for at least 6 months; - E. If weight loss is the result of bariatric surgery, weight must be stable for at least 6 months, and it must also be at least 18 months since surgery.
+Intertriginous dermatitis or cellulitis or panniculitis; - C. Panniculectomy is expected to restore normal function or improve functional deficit; - D. If panniculus is due to significant weight loss, one of the following: - 1.
+Weight loss is not a result of bariatric surgery and there is evidence that a stable weight has been maintained for at least six months; - 2.
+Weight loss is the result of bariatric surgery, weight has been stable for at least six months, and it has been at least 18 months since surgery.